Hdoc1509/hrc/website/src/content/docs/api/icon.md

 **`color`**

-The color of the icon.
+The color variant of the icon.

 Type: `'primary' | 'secondary' | 'error' | 'warning' | 'info' | 'success'`